Breeder's Next Litter Waitlist Form

-The square-jawed, well-muscled Boxer resembles a pugilist, yet beneath that robust exterior lies a loyal and friendly dog that thrives as the center of attention.
-They frolic with children and other dogs, displaying unwavering devotion to their owners.
+The square-jawed, muscular Boxer resembles a pugilist, but beneath that tough exterior is a loyal and friendly dog that loves to be the center of attention.
+Boxers love playing with children and other dogs, and can be fiercely loyal to their owners.

 Height